Canon 760D vs 800D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 760D and Canon EOS 800D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The 800D is a recent model that features in the current product line-up of Canon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D.
+Both the 760D and the 800D have been discontinued, but can regularly be found used on eBay.
+The 760D was replaced by the Canon 77D, while the 800D was followed by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 760D better than the Canon 800D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 760D:

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More affordable: Was introduced into a lower priced segment (13 percent cheaper at launch).

 - More heavily discounted: Has been available for much longer (launched in February 2015).